Modified Models for Neutrino Masses and Mixings

 where $Y=Y'>O$ (real positive definite), $\tilde{Y}=\tilde{Y}^{*}>O$ (Hermitian positive definite).
 Here $\alpha$ is a free parameter which may be given some physical interpretations.
 The $n\times n$ positive definite matrix $Y$ can always be written as $Y_1Y_1'$ where $Y_1$ is a $n\times n_1,n\le n_1$ matrix of rank $n$ where $n_1$ can be equal to $n$ or $Y_1$ can be a square matrix also.
+This representation $Y=Y_1Y_1'$ also provides a connection to a Wishart matrix with $\alpha=\frac{n_1}{2}$ in the real case and $\alpha=n$ in the complex case.
 Further, $Y_1$ can be a square root of $Y$ where a square root can be uniquely defined when $Y$ is positive definite or $\tilde{Y}$ is Hermitian positive definite.
 Thus, the exponents in the densities of $Y$ and $\tilde{Y}$ can have exactly the same structures as in the corresponding densities in [5,9,12].
-But in [5,9,12] the densities are Gaussian forms and in (2.2) above, the densities are real and complex matrix-variate Gamma densities for $Y$ and $\tilde{Y}$.
+But in [5,9,12] the densities are Gaussian forms and in (2) above, the densities are real and complex matrix-variate Gamma densities for $Y$ and $\tilde{Y}$.
+This is the meaning of ``modified'' in the title of the present paper.
+But, in the complex case we assume $\tilde{Y}$ to be Hermitian.
+This is a drawback if someone wishes to take $\tilde{Y}$ in the complex case but restricted to be symmetric only.
 The normalizing constants $c_2$ and $\tilde{c}_2$ are the following: